partout-io/partout/README.md

 # Partout

-A scalable framework to build modern network apps.
+A scalable framework to build modern network configuration apps.

 Binary distribution for these architectures: